Latest Update for RPVT

-RPVT Result 2020- RAJUVAS has announced the result of RPVT 2020 on October 6 after evaluating the answer sheets and checking for any challenges or grievances of the students.
-The RPVT result has been released online and candidates are required to check the same to know their performance.
+RPVT Result 2021- RAJUVAS will announce the result of RPVT 2021 after evaluating the answer sheets and checking for any challenges or grievances of the students.
+The RPVT result will be released in online mode and candidates will be required to check the same to know their performance.
 No mark sheet will be sent to the candidate by the university.

 - Visit the official website rajuvas.org

 - Click on the "RPVT 2021 Result link"

 - Enter user ID or Registration Number and Password.

 - The scorecard will be displayed on screen.